amitdotpatel/KinoEdu/README.md

 Setup
 ======
-Following Steps needs to be taken before you can run this platform locally
+Following Steps needs to be taken before you can run this platform locally.
+Please note that these steps are applicable for the 'ui' branch only.

 Step 1.
 ------